ModelDBRepository/87473/README.md

 - simanneal_unconst.html: HTML help file written by Andrew Davison (Unconstrained SA)
 - simannrctr_help.pdf: Constrained Simulated Annealing help file.

+## Changelog

 20131216 Model updated to work with NEURON version 7.3.
 A variable "t" was changed to "tt" in the opmtx/feature_weaver.mod file.

----

 2025-05-27 – Standardized to Markdown.